kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 The following figure shows the wheel centre recession as the system is articulated in bump during parallel wheel travel.
-A positive wheel recession value means that the wheel centre has moved backwards from its nominal position.
+A positive wheel recession value means that the wheel centre moved backwards from its nominal position.

 ![EK half track variation in heave](/assets/images/2023-02-09/ek-front-heave-wheelrecession.png)